buddhist-uni/buddhist-uni.github.io/_content/monographs/cetasikas_van-gorkom-nina.md

 > Cetasika means literally: 'belonging to the mind.'
 There are fifty two different cetasikas which each have their own characteristic and function.

-The various "colors" the mind can take according to the traditional Theravādan exegesis.
+The various objects of mind according to the traditional Theravādan exegesis.